VeritasJoker/Crisp/README.md

 * **2_1.py**
     * input: *None*
     * parameters: *N, probability of connection, timesteps, number of trials*
-    * output: *a graph that shows the end cycle of a random vector for each trial, new tasdfafdasf*
+    * output: *a graph that shows the end cycle of a random vector for each trial*

 #### Old Files (C++)